Deep Learning Techniques for In-Crop Weed Identification: A Review: Introduction

 \section{Introduction}

-Due to their competition with crops for water, nutrients and sunlight, weeds are a significant threat to agricultural productivity \cite{llewellyn2016impact,gharde2018assessment}.
-Weed control in conservation cropping systems is reliant on the use of herbicides due to the lack of suitable alternative weed control options that do not interfere with the minimum tillage, residue retention principles, and thus benefits of these systems.
-To alleviate this threat, precise weed management becomes an increasingly important approach that is implemented through site-specific weed control (SSWC) techniques to identify and target weeds with treatments such as herbicides, lasers, electrical weeding and targeted tillage \cite{coleman2019energy}.
+\kun{Due to their competition with crops for water, nutrients and sunlight, weeds are a significant threat to agricultural productivity \citep{llewellyn2016impact,gharde2018assessment}.
+Weed control in conservation cropping systems is reliant on the use of herbicides due to the lack of suitable alternative weed control options that do not interfere with the principles of minimum tillage and residue retention and thus the substantial benefits of this system.
+The site-specific approach to weed control (SSWC) creates the opportunity to alleviate this threat through the precision application of alternative weed control treatments such as lasers, electrical weeding, waterjet cutting etc. \citep{coleman2019energy}.
+However, to achieve selective in-crop weed control, that avoids crop damage with these alternative treatments accurate weed recognition in all conditions is essential.}

-While in-crop SSWC creates important opportunities for improved production, the major challenge for these systems is the development of robust weed identification algorithms that perform accurately and consistently in complex and highly variable crop production environments \cite{olsen2019deepweeds}.
-The majority of previous methods have been based on conventional computer vision and machine learning techniques in both colour and multispectral imagery (e.g., \cite{charters2014eagle}).
-These approaches often follow a pipeline in which hand-crafted image features play a primary role.
-As a result, developing such pipelines is labour intensive and images are required to be captured within well-defined conditions.
+\kun{The complex and highly variable cropping environment is a significant barrier to the development of robust weed recognition algorithms \citep{olsen2019deepweeds}.
+Plant morphologies as influenced by genetics and the environment vary considerably both between plant species (crop and weed) as well as within these species to create a substantial challenge to the development of weed recognition algorithms.
+It is possible that extent of morphological variability and changing complexity will require differing weed recognition approaches based for example on species (crop and weed), growth stage, environment and combinations of these influences on plant growth.
+In scenarios where there are substantial differences in plant morphology the weed recognition challenge will be simpler than those where the crop and weed plants are very similar.
+The majority of previous weed recognition methods were based on conventional computer vision and machine learning techniques in both colour and multispectral imagery.
+These approaches often follow a pipeline in which hand-crafted image features play a primary role (e.g., shape features \citep{charters2014eagle}).
+As a result, developing such pipelines is labour intensive and images are required to be captured within well-defined conditions.}